vjacek/vjacek.github.io/content/book-reviews/2025-1-17-2024-Superlatives.md

 draft: false
 ---

 In 2024, I read 20 books, an increase from the 14 I read in 2023.
-Giving out superlatives last year and ranking my favorites was rather fun, so although I don't have a photo of all the physical books because I read many on kindle, here's the new list -
+Giving out superlatives last year and ranking my favorites was rather fun, so although I don't have a photo of all the physical books because I read many on kindle, here's the new ranked list -

 Tress of the Emerald Sea
 Nightfall